-This is the fourth post in a series that I’m writing to introduce the archetypes of the patient-led revolution (for my forthcoming book from MIT Press).
+This is the fourth post in a series that I’m writing to introduce the archetypes of the patient-led revolution (for my forthcoming book, Rebel Health, from MIT Press).
 So far I have introduced Seekers, Networkers, and Solvers.
 Today: Champions.

 Here’s a bit of what investors, policymakers, and other leaders shared when I asked what advice they would give to aspiring Champions: